-Bake the Christmas bread for around 50 minutes or until a toothpick inserted comes out clean.
+Bake the Christmas bread on the middle rack for around 50 minutes at 350 degrees Fahrenheit or until a toothpick inserted comes out clean.

-Pay closer attention to the Stollen around the 30-minute mark and cover it with aluminum foil for the rest of the baking time if the top of the Stollen gets too dark.
+Pay close attention to the Stollen around the 30-minute mark and cover it with aluminum foil for the rest of the baking time if the top of the Stollen gets too dark.

 You can be quite generous here since the bread will soak up quite a bit of it.